Home » Automobile engg » Types of Suspension System (Complete Guide) with PDF

 2. Rear End Suspension System

-Following are three types of rear-end suspensions generally found in vehicles.
+The following are three types of rear-end suspensions generally found in vehicles.

-1. Longitudinal leaf spring rear end suspension
+1. Longitudinal leaf spring rear-end suspension

-2. Transverse leaf spring rear end suspension
+2. Transverse leaf spring rear-end suspension

-3. Coil spring rear end suspension
+3. Coil spring rear-end suspension

 Longitudinal and Transverse Leaf Spring Rear End Suspension